 The monocots or monocotyledons are plants that comprise of a common ancestor and all its descendants.
 Also called Monocotyledoneae or Liliopsida, they are flowering plants under phylum Anthophyta (also called Magnoliophyta or Angiospermae) of the kingdom Plantae.
 They include the grasses (also referred to as gramineous or graminaceous plants) which may be considered as the most important of all the families of plants (Simpson 2010).

 It was John Ray (1628-1705), an English naturalist who, in his book Methodus Plantarum Nova published in 1682, first classified the flowering plants into monocots and dicots (ucmp.berkeley.edu 2009).
 The classification has been widely adapted although there was uncertainty in applying the terms in some species, particularly those which do not fit exactly into either.
-However, based on overwhelming results of phylogenetic studies (include chemical and molecular analyses), this classification is modified.
+However, based on overwhelming results of phylogenetic studies (include chemical and molecular analyses), this classification has been modified.

 Sylvia S. Mader, in her book Biology (4th ed., 1993), likewise divided the angiosperms into the monocotyledons and dicotyledons based on the number of cotyledons in seeds.
 But in a laboratory manual published 2007 (9th ed.) also in her sole authorship, there is no mention anymore of dicots.
 Instead, the angiosperms are subdivided therein into two groups, the monocots and eudicots.
 The term eudicots, also called tricolpates, means true dicots and includes mostly the plants that were traditionally described as dicots.